taneishi/AqueousSolubility/README.md

 As computing has progressed, a large number of compounds and features have been used for the representation of druglikeness by molecular descriptors.
 There have been attempts to represent more complex properties of compounds by molecular descriptors, and *quantitative structure-activity relationship*, QSAR, which seeks correlation with biological acivities essential for small molecule drugs,is an early application of machine learning.

-As an example here, we take the *aqueous solubility* of small molecules and project the molecular descriptors using PCA, to visually represent their properties.
+As an example here, we take the *aqueous solubility* of small molecules and project the molecular descriptors using *principal component analysis*, PCA, to visually represent their properties.

 ## Dataset